carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

   - **Scalable > Read Replicas** > Improves Performance
     - A Read Replica allows you to have read-only copies (Upto 5 Read replicas) of your production database.
 This is achieved by using Asynchronous replication so reads are eventually consistent.
 Every time you write to the main database, it is replicated in the secondary databases.
     - Read replicas can be distributed across multiple AZ, even in a different Region of your running RDS instance.
 You pay for replication cross Region, but not for cross AZ.
-    - It must have automatic backups turned on in order to deploy a read replica.
+    - **It must have automatic backups turned on in order to deploy a read replica**.
     - You can have read replicas of read replicas (but watch out for latency)
     - Each read replica will have its own DNS end point.
     - Read replicas can be promoted to be their own databases.
 This breaks the replication.